 Treatment of bronchiolitis in children

-1. Bed rest (until body temperature returns to normal).
+1. Bed rest (until body temperature normalizes).

-3. Medical therapy, in particular:
+3. Drug therapy, in particular:

-• antiviral agents (ribavirin);
+• antiviral agents (Ribavirin);

-• expectorant drugs (Lazolvan, Bromhexine);
+• expectorant medications (Lazolvan, Bromhexine);

 • saline solutions (Otrivin Baby);